 Meet Taco Bell’s Live Más Scholarship Winner, Clark Shimeall

 City Year Boston offers a robust community-based experience that encourages you to grow professionally and personally.
 We offer many different resources to support our AmeriCorps members in their plans beyond their year of service.
 We call it their Life After City Year, or LACY, plan.
-There are many scholarships exclusive to City Year alumni to assist with their pursuits of an undergraduate and or graduate degree.
+There are many scholarships exclusive to City Year alums to assist with their pursuits of an undergraduate and/or graduate degree.
 Not only that but some of the organizations we partner with also offer scholarships that you can use toward non-academic professional endeavors.

 The Live Más Scholarship, offered by the Taco Bell Foundation, is one of those scholarships.
-Since 1992, the Taco Bell Foundation has reached more than 4 million young people across the country and has awarded more than $95 million in grants and scholarships focused on education and career readiness.
+Since 1992, the Taco Bell Foundation has reached more than four million young people across the country and has awarded more than $95 million in grants and scholarships focused on education and career readiness.

 City Year Boston: What made you decide to give a year of service?
 Why did you choose the City Year program?

 Clark Shimeall: I came from a middle-class community and did well in high school, but I was dealing with a strong pressure to attend college.
 At the time, going to college wasn’t the right path for me.
 I was frustrated with what I perceived as the insulated nature of higher education and felt a strong desire to give back.
 I knew that an extended period of service would improve the likelihood that I’d be useful, not an intrusive drain on local resources.
 City Year stood out in this regard, especially in its focus on effective, evaluated impact.
-Furthermore, many other service-based organizations with similar models (Vista, TFA, Peace Corps, etc.) required a college degree.
+Furthermore, many other service-based organizations with similar models (Vista, Teach For America, Peace Corps, etc.) required a college degree.
 I thought it was admirable that City Year was open to folks on all different paths in life.

 CYB: What made you decide to return as a member of Team Care Force?

 CS: I didn’t start with City Year in June like most AmeriCorps.
 I entered mid-year, and when the year of service ended, I felt like my journey with City Year just wasn’t over yet.
-Team Care Force represented an opportunity to merge my passions for community service with my interest in physical engagement, place-making, and environmental work.
+Team Care Force represented an opportunity to merge my passions for community service with my interests in physical engagement, place-making and environmental work.
 It also gave me the opportunity to travel around the country throughout the year.
 Working in different places was very exciting because it allowed me to interact with a variety of different community stakeholders and sponsor organizations.
 To this day, I still keep in touch with some of the teachers and administrators I met in different cities around the country.

-relationship with the Taco Bell Foundation
+Clark’s transformative relationship with the Taco Bell Foundation

 CYB: How did you hear about the Live Más Scholarship?